roman-gardens/gre/content/about.md

 **GRE adopts [open linked data](https://en.wikipedia.org/wiki/Linked_data#Linked_open_data) approaches whenever it can.** Data is **linked** when one data set reuses or relies on another.
 Such linked data is **open** when the target data is free and open to the public to use.

 [more...]({{<ref "open-linked-data/">}})

+## Rights

+GRE has researched copyright requirements and restrictions for all of the materials displayed on this site to the best of its ability and has either secured permission or determined that the image or text is in the public domain or may be served under the doctrine of [fair use](https://www.copyright.gov/fair-use/more-info.html).

+If you believe that you are the copyright owner of any material displayed here, for which you have not granted permission (or is not covered by a copyright exception under applicable copyright laws), please see our [take-down policy]({{<ref "take-down/">}}).

+### License
+The content on the GRE site is governed by a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) Attribution-NonCommercial-ShareAlike 4.0 International license.

 ## History of the project